 Stage 3: Interview

-- Weightage: 12.5% in final merit.
-Final merit is prepared from Stage 2 + Stage 3 marks only.
+- The final merit list is prepared strictly based on the Stage 2 and Stage 3 marks combined.

 Stage 1: Screening Test Syllabus